 The student must complete the Research Report by the end of the IAP of the students second year (typically at the end of January).
-Copies of the final version of the Report should be provided to the Chair of the student's General Exam, the student's

-AAC, the Chair of JCBO, the Education Coordinator, and the registrar in the Academic Programs Office.
+Copies of the final version of the Report should be provided to the Chair of the student's General Exam, the student's AAC, the Chair of JCBO, the Education Coordinator, and the Student Affairs Officer in the Academic Programs Office (Leanora Fraser) and the Academic Administrator (Kris Kipp).